 What is a 48 Volt inverter?
 It is a device that converts 48V Direct Current to 120V (110v) Alternating current.
-In other words, it is a device that can take current from a bank of batteries (48V) and convert it to the type that is supplied in the grid to power your appliances and devices.
+In other words, it is a device that can take current from a bank of batteries (48V) and convert it to the type supplied in the grid to power your appliances and devices.

 You may decide to use them even for appliances that are 2000Watts.

 When you use a 48-Volts inverter, you can use regular and more flexible connectors to connect the inverter to the battery bank.
 This is so because the thinner the wire, the higher the resistance.
-And if your DC voltage is lower, you will be passing more current through the wires, and they can get very hot, and you lose a lot of battery power.
+And if your DC voltage is lower, you will pass more current through the wires, and they can get very hot, and you lose a lot of battery power.

 Find below a list of 48-volt inverters available online and more information about different types of inverters.